Francisco X. Alarcón: Poetry

 Alarcón wrote poetry in English, Spanish and Nahuatl, often presented to the reader in a bilingual format.
 His poetry is considered minimalist in style.
-Alarcon revised as necessary, cutting out anything he didn't feel added to the poem.
+Alarcón revised as necessary, cutting out anything he didn't feel added to the poem.
 His sparse style has at times caused his poetry to be overlooked by critics who view his simplicity as not worthy of commentary.
 However, his choices of words, short lines and stanzas were very deliberate.

-Alarcon did not plan his subject matter out in advance and did not write with a firm plan in mind.
+Alarcón did not plan his subject matter out in advance and did not write with a firm plan in mind.
 Instead, he allowed his poetry to form in an organic sense, where the poem grows naturally from his own feelings.
 His lyrical voice is said to move between "affirmation and self-erasure."
 He also thought that poetry is best read aloud.
 He did not use periods in his writing because he felt his poems were an extension of his life and a period would indicate the end, or his death.
 He said he tends to write his poetry on secretarial style, yellow blocks of paper by hand.

 Alarcón's work from its earliest roots has been influenced by Aztec incantations and culture.
 Connection to his culture and language, both Spanish and English were important to him.
 Being able to speak more than one language was important to him and something he tried to impart to children and their caregivers.
 He saw language as "crucial for individual identity."
 Alarcón attempted to write his poetry in a bilingual fashion, but did not feel all concepts translate properly.
 Sometimes, the words he chose depended on language-specific concepts, such as gendered words in Spanish, which Alarcón played with in his poetry.